-A. Centers are required to match state appropriated funds in the amount of 20% of the total award (unless waived).
-(E.g., If the total grant award is \$10,000, a \$2,000 match is required).
-This match requirement does not apply to MLF and DFF.

-- B. The match must be generated locally and cannot be from other state or federal grants.
+- A. Centers are required to match state appropriated funds in the amount of 20% of the total award (unless waived).
+(E.g., If the total grant award is \$10,000, a \$2,000 match is required). - B. The match must be generated locally and cannot be from other state or federal grants.
 The source of the match must be specified in the grant application/agreement. - C. Examples of sources for a local match include: - 1.
 Fundraisers. - 2.
 Grants from private organizations (e.g., churches, foundations, businesses). - 3.
 United Way. - 4.
-Local government units (city and county government). - 5.
-In-kind goods or services calculated at fair market value such as real property or non-expendable personal property.
+Local government units (city and county government). - In-kind goods or services calculated at fair market value such as real property or non- expendable personal property.
 Volunteer board hours for required board attendance may not be utilized.